CAIDA/walrus/README.md

          export CLASSPATH=../antlrall-mod.jar:../libsea.jar:../mp.jar:.

-4. From the Walrus directory, run the make command to build Walrus.
-If you do not have jikes installed, you may receive an error message.
-To build without jikes, specify Makefile.nodep as the desired Makefile.
+4. From the Walrus directory, run this command to build Walrus:

-         make -f Makefile.nodep
+         make

 5. From the Walrus directory, run Walrus with the -cp option to specify the path to all three JAR files and the current directory to search for